 Wednesdays 1:30 - 3:00pmAssisting Yr.11-12 JSC students only

 (Hebburn Street, Hamilton East)

 Wednesdays 3:15 - 4:30pm

 Homework Centres - Further Information...

 History & Purpose

 Since 2006, NSS has operated various Homework Centres in partnership with local primary & secondary schools that have high student enrolments from recently-arrived refugee & migrant families (our target clients).
 The purpose of our Homework Centres is to assist these students to develop their English literacy skills and to complete homework & assignment tasks in a range of school subjects, thus contributing to their achievement of educational milestones at an equitable level with the mainstream community.
-Previous NSS Homework Centres include: Hamilton Primary School (2006-2014), and St. Pius X High School (2009-2014).
+Previous NSS Homework Centres include: Hamilton PS (2006-2014); St. Pius HS (2009-2014); San Clemente HS (2008-2016).

 Staff & Operation

 A Project Manager is responsible for the overall operation of the Homework Centres, including the promotion, recruitment & administration of the large annual intake of volunteers.
 A part-time Co-ordinator at each centre manages the students & volunteer tutors, and liaises with the Project Manager and ESL Teacher.
 Each centre operates one afternoon per week during school terms, and there is no charge for the students who use this service.
 We aim to provide one-to-one or small group volunteer tutoring assistance for the students, in a classroom or library setting.
 Each centre has an enrolment limit (10 - 15 students) so that the high quality of support can be maintained.
 On Wednesdays, smaller Study Groups operate at the two senior high schools.